stemaway-repo/stemaway-unified/readme.md

 # STEM-Away&reg; Unified Theme

+## About

-A theme to have a unified design language/style for the [STEM-Away&reg; Website](https://stemaway.com)
+A theme component to have a unified design language/style for the [STEM-Away&reg; Website](https://stemaway.com)

 **Theme Name**: [STEM-Away Unified Theme](https://github.com/stemaway-repo/stemaway-unified/)